Cafés and Espresso Culture in Quebec: Addresses, Trends, and Rituals

 Prestige

-For enthusiasts who want to go further, Quebec City offers coffee experiences of a level rarely found outside major global metropolises.
+For amateurs who want to go further, Quebec offers coffee experiences at a level rarely reached outside major world metropolises.

-Several cafes and roasters offer immersive workshops where you learn to dose, grind, tamp, extract, and taste with method.
+Several cafés and roasters offer immersive workshops where you learn to dose, grind, tamp, extract, and taste methodically.
 These trainings condense years of experience into a few intense hours.
-For enthusiasts who want to understand coffee in depth, it is the most formative experience available in Quebec City.
+For enthusiasts who want to understand coffee deeply, this is the most educational experience available in Quebec.

 FormatPractical workshop 3-4h